tobloef/build-tool/README.md

 * **Vanilla JS:** Plain JavaScript with [JSDoc](https://github.com/jsdoc/jsdoc) annotations for type checking, no transpilation step necessary.

 > [!WARNING]
 > This project was created primarily for personal use.
-I would not necessarily recommend using it in any of your own applications (but let me know if you do!).
+I would not recommend using it in any of your own applications (but let me know if you do!).

 ## Features